Dobiasd/undictify/README.md

 print(f'{value} * 2 == {result}')
 ```

-At least with the [appropriate settings(https://stackoverflow.com/questions/51696060/how-to-make-mypy-complain-about-assigning-an-any-to-an-int-part-2/51696314#51696314), `mypy` should dutifully complain], and now you're left with two options:
+At least with the [appropriate settings](https://stackoverflow.com/questions/51696060/how-to-make-mypy-complain-about-assigning-an-any-to-an-int-part-2/51696314#51696314), `mypy` should dutifully complain, and now you're left with two options:
 - Drop type-checking (for example by adding ` # type: ignore` to the end of the `result = times_two(value)` line): This however catapults you back into the insane world where `2 * 3 == 33`.
 - You manually add type checks before the call (or inside of `times_two`) like `if not isinstance(value, int):`: This of course does not provide static type checking (because of the dynamic nature of `value`), but at least guarantees sane runtime behavior.